 This vacation friendly park features 1,300 metres of developed sandy beach, backed by a large grassy area.
 Swimming, wind surfing, sailing, boating, wildlife and bird viewing and a variety of fishing experiences enhance Moyie Lake Park.
 As well, an adventure playground and hot showers are on site.

 The boat launch is a concrete double ramp launch located at the end of the campground.
 Milfoil plants must be removed from your boat prior to travelling through the park.
-Main gate to boat launch is open all year.
+Boat launch access is available when the campground is open for use in early May until November 1.

 Park visitors should be aware of fluctuating water levels and the presence of underwater gravel deposits at the boat launch.
-Use caution while loading and unloading - look before you launch.
+Use caution while loading and unloading.
+Please look before you launch.

 Kokanee and burbot are two of a number of species are found in Moyie Lake.
 Ice fishing opportunities are popular during the winter season.
 Anyone fishing or angling in British Columbia must have an appropriate licence.